XDM-ZSBW/zip-myl-backend/CURSOR_PROMPTS.md

    - Device permission management (read/write/share)
    - Trust status indicators

-The extension should work with the backend at http://localhost:3000 and support sharing thoughts with other trusted devices (Obsidian, mobile apps, etc.).
+The extension should work with the production backend at https://zip-myl-backend-lz77o54vea-uc.a.run.app and support sharing thoughts with other trusted devices (Obsidian, mobile apps, etc.).
 ```

 ### Prompt 2: Chrome Extension UI Updates